ferluht/pywaviot/README.md

 # pywaviot
 A python connector to WavIoT modem.
 Requires pySerial and binascii

-Example of usage in pywaviot.py
+Example of usage is in example.py